RITHISHlearn/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. .Read the elements of augmented matrix into arrays a and b
+1. .Read the elements of augmented matrix into arrays a and b.